 Expanding Your Horizons

-The Expanding Your Horizons (EYH) Network is a global platform that seeks to increase female participation in the fields of math and science (as a part of the STEM effort) by facilitating local conferences that inspire middle school and high school aged girls in hands on workshops.
+The Expanding Your Horizons (EYH) Network is a global platform that seeks to increase female participation in the fields of math and science (as a part of the STEM effort) by facilitating local conferences that inspire middle school and high school-aged girls in hands-on workshops.
 Schreiner University hosts EYH annually, and BCRAGD proudly sponsors and collaborates with its implementation.
-BCRAGD helps sponsor EYH with a $500 contribution and provides District staff to host an aquifer science education and model build workshop.
+BCRAGD district staff facilitates an array of environmental and conservation hands-on experiments, activities and discussions.
+Topics include aquifer science, water conservation, water quality, and watersheds.
 For more event information, visit: http://www.schreiner.edu/eyh/

 Water Resource Stewardship Program in Collaboration with Nueces River Authority